-The Company did not have an equity based remuneration scheme for its employees or Directors.
-Share options are used sparingly as an incentive to retain, reward and attract candidates of suitable quality.
+The Company did not have an equity based remuneration scheme for its employees or Directors in 2018-2019.

-The Company's Securities Trading Policy specifically prohibits Directors, officers and employees from entering into transactions or arrangements which limit the economic risk of unvested entitlements under an employee share scheme.
+The Company's Securities Trading Policy specifically prohibits Directors, officers and employees from entering into transactions or arrangements which limit the economic risk of unvested entitlements under any employee incentive or employee share scheme.